 The museum is located on 8288 Khumalo Street, Orlando West (Soweto).
 The museum is named after one of the first casualties.
-But commerates all of those that marched through Soweto and shot at by police ont he 16 June, 1976!
+But commerates all of those that marched through Soweto and shot at by police on the 16 June, 1976!
 Which has now become Youth Day, a public holiday in South Africa.
-The museum is next to the Hector Pieterson Memorial, and the whole area has been declared a national heritage site.
-Visitors move along a series of ramps and look through strategically placed windows at important scenes - including Orlando Stadium and the police station - and view exhibits such as television footage of the uprising and contains a moving collection of oral testimonies, pictures, audiovisual displays and historical documents relating to the events of 1976.
+The museum is next to the Hector Pietersen Memorial, and the whole area has been declared a National Heritage Site.
+Visitors move along a series of ramps and look through strategically placed windows at important scenes - including Orlando Stadium and the police station - and view exhibits such as television footage of the uprising.
+It also contains a moving collection of oral testimonies, pictures, audiovisual displays and historical documents relating to the events of 1976.